 Managed Service Provider Metrics You Should Be Monitoring

-One of the best ways to objectively evaluate a managed service provider (MSP) is through the use of metrics.
-Managed service provider metrics may originate from data stored in the provider’s monitoring platform or from other sources.
-Either way, any MSP should be willing and able to produce metrics that speak to the effectiveness of their service.
+How do you evaluate a managed service provider (MSP)?
+One of the best ways is through the use of key performance indicators or KPIs.
+Managed service provider metrics (or KPIs) may originate from data stored in the provider’s monitoring platform or from other sources.
+Either way, an MSP should be willing and able to produce metrics that speak to the effectiveness of their service.

 Who Should Monitor Managed Service Provider Metrics?

-There are a number of different audiences that should utilize managed service provider metrics:
+There are three main audiences that find value in monitoring a managed service provider metrics:

-- Prospective partners and customers of a managed service provider should use metrics to determine if they are making a wise business decision by selecting that MSP
+- Prospective partners and customers of a managed service provider should use MSP metrics to help make informed decisions during the vendor selection process.

 - Existing partners and customers of an MSP should monitor metrics to determine if the MSP is maintaining suitable levels of performance

-- Those in management roles at an MSP organization should also monitor metrics to ensure they are maintaining suitable levels of performance for their partners and customers, or better yet, that they are improving on their key performance indicators (KPIs)
+- Those in management roles at an MSP organization should also monitor metrics to ensure a consistent level of service for their partners and customers, or better yet, that they are improving on their key performance indicators (KPIs)

 The first batch of managed services KPIs that stakeholders should keep an eye on are general, high-level metrics that serve as indicators of the overall performance of an MSP and its offerings.